Durvalumab versus standard chemotherapy drug combination in elderly patients with advanced non‑small cell lung cancer

 Who Can Join the Study?

-• Have a confirmed diagnosis of non‑small cell lung cancer (a common type of lung cancer) that is either squamous or non‑squamous, shown by tissue testing.
+• Diagnosis: You need a confirmed diagnosis of primary squamous or non‑squamous non‑small cell lung cancer (a common type of lung cancer).

-• Tumor cells must show PD‑L1 expression of 25% or higher, or the test may be missing (only a small number of participants can have missing results).
+• PD‑L1 level: Your tumor cells must show a PD‑L1 protein expression of 25% or higher, or the test result may be unavailable (only a small number of participants can have an unknown result).
+PD‑L1 is a protein that helps doctors decide which treatments may work best.

-• Have an ECOG performance status of 0 or 1 (meaning you are fully active or able to do light work).
+• ECOG performance status: You must have a status of 0 or 1, meaning you are fully active or able to do light work.

-• Be expected to live more than 3 months.
+• Life expectancy: You should be expected to live longer than 3 months.

-• Provide written informed consent before any study procedures are performed.
+• Informed consent: You must sign a written consent form before any study procedures are done.

 Who Cannot Join the Study?